A characterisation of the category of compact Hausdorff spaces: The topological representation

 into the category of topological spaces and continuous maps.
 Write $|-|\colon \Top \to \Set$ for the underlying-set functor.
-Since the functor $\pt$ is faithful (Lemma \ref{l:pt-well-defined-and-faithful}) and the next diagram commutes, we conclude that $\Spec\colon \X\to \Top$ is a faithful functor.
+Because the functor $\pt$ is faithful (Lemma~\ref{l:pt-well-defined-and-faithful}) and the next diagram commutes, we conclude that $\Spec\colon \X\to \Top$ is a faithful functor.